 How the Apollo missions transformed our understanding of the Moon’s origin

-Where did the Moon come from?
+Where did our Moon come from?
 The origin of our cosmic neighbor is a fundamental question in planetary science.
 From Galileo’s first telescopic observations of the Moon to humans walking on its surface, our understanding of its origins has come a long way.
 Yet it’s far from complete.

 Findings in support of the GIH

 The GIH predicts that during this process, any chemically incompatible elements in the magma would get sandwiched between the crust and mantle, forming what is known as KREEP-rich magma.
 KREEP is an acronym built from the letters K (Potassium), REE (rare-earth elements) and P (Phosphorus).

 The lunar core

 The GIH predicts that the Earth-Theia collision would result in Theia’s core getting absorbed into Earth’s core, leaving a smaller core for the Moon.
 The calculated size of the lunar core from these three independent experiments thus strongly agree with the GIH.
 It’s worth noting that Earth is the densest planet in the Solar System, which could be explained by the absorption of Theia’s core.

 Findings against the GIH

-According to the GIH, if the Moon formed from the collision of two objects as the GIH posits, it should’ve inherited some of its material from Earth and some from Theia.
+If the Moon indeed formed from the collision of two objects as the GIH posits, it should’ve inherited some of its material from Earth and some from Theia.
 One way to test that is to measure the titanium isotopic composition of the Moon and compare it to Earth’s.
-If the Moon is formed from both Earth’s and Theia’s materials, its titanium signature should be a mix of both.
+If the Moon formed from both Earth’s and Theia’s materials, its titanium signature should be a mix of both.
 Titanium is a good element to measure because it isn’t easily vaporized and tends to remain solid or molten even under high heat.
 Meaning, titanium should roughly be in the same state now as it was during the Moon’s formation.

-The comparative analysis of titanium in the Apollo samples indicates that the Moon’s titanium came from Earth alone and is not a mix of Earth and Theia.
-In stark contrast to that result, meteorites found on Earth contain large variations in titanium isotopes, indicating their distinct and varied origins.
+The comparative analysis of titanium in Apollo samples indicates that the Moon’s titanium came from Earth alone and is not a mix of Earth and Theia.
+In stark contrast, meteorites found on Earth contain large variations in titanium isotopes, indicating their distinct and varied origins.
 How then could the GIH be correct?

 A shared water source for the Earth and the Moon

 Much like the case with titanium, the isotopic compositions of lunar hydrogen and oxygen can be compared with that of Earth.
 The volcanic glass samples brought back from Apollo 15 and 17 had minor quantities of water in them.
 The isotopic composition of hydrogen in water in them was nearly identical to that of water in Earth’s mantle.
-Likewise, the Moon’s oxygen isotopic composition, measured from Apollo 11, 12, 15, 16 and 17 samples, also show identical natures to that of Earth.
-When compared to other solar system objects, like Mars, the Earth-Moon system is thus compositionally distinct and identical.
+Likewise, the Moon’s oxygen isotopic composition, measured from Apollo 11, 12, 15, 16 and 17 samples, also show identical natures to Earth.
+When compared to other Solar System objects, like Mars, the Earth-Moon system is thus compositionally distinct and identical.

-While various other modifications have been proposed to the GIH to account for both the evidence and counter-evidence, the fact remains that the Moon’s origin is still very much a mystery.
-The Apollo missions landed in largely similar geological areas and yet it completely turned our understanding of the Moon’s origins on its head.
+While various other modifications have been proposed to the GIH to account for both the evidence and counter-evidence, the fact remains that the Moon’s origin is very much a mystery.
+Despite Apollo missions landing in largely similar geological areas, they completely turned our understanding of the Moon’s origins on its head.
 At the same time, its results left us with more knowledge but farther away from a conclusion.